uwrit/leaf-docs/docs/administration/concepts.md

 | A         | 456                 | 2015-05-28       | 2015-06-07     | site1        | IP              |
 | B         | 789                 | 2014-09-01       | 2014-09-01     | site2        | ED              |

 Pretty straightforward so far.
-After creating the views in the database, let's start by configuring Leaf's [SQL compiler configuration](../../deploy/app/#compiler), which is stored in your compiled API under `/api/appsettings.json`:
+After creating the views in the database, let's start by configuring Leaf's SQL compiler, which is stored in your compiled API under `/leafapi/api/appsettings.json`:

 <p align="center"><img src="../images/compiler.gif"/></p>